cesar-douady/open-lmake/doc/src/experimental_cache.md

 For all users accessing the cache:

-- The root dir of the cache and its `LMAKE` directory must have read/write access (including if only download is done to maintain the LRU state).
+- The root dir of the cache and its `LMAKE` dir must have read/write access (including if only download is done to maintain the LRU state).
 - The `LMAKE/size` must have read access.

 If the group to use for access permission is not the default group of the users: